 - Should be accomplished in the disciplines of Traditional or Classical Architecture and/or Urban Design

-- Should have designed structures that create positive, long-lasting societal contributions (culturally, environmentally, artistically)
+- Should have designed structures and/or environments that create positive, long-lasting societal contributions (culturally, environmentally, artistically)

 - Should be an advocate of the traditional city and the public realm